 See Related: Best Places to Get Married in the World

-This stunning Caribbean island has had a historically bad reputation for centuries due to the number of shipwrecks and missing planes that have occurred near the island (thanks for nothing Bermuda Triangle!), but it is still a popular tropical destination for honeymoons, weddings, and family vacations.
+This stunning Caribbean (well, not precisely) island has had a historically bad reputation for centuries due to the number of shipwrecks and missing planes near the island (this situation bothers me, Bermuda Triangle!).
+However, it’s still a popular tropical destination for honeymoons, weddings, and family vacations.
 We think the Triangle legend adds to its appeal.

-A day exploring Cooper’s Island Nature Reserve, taking a sunset cocktail cruise from South Hampton, visiting the Unfinished Church, or discovering Bermuda’s underwater beauty on a glass-bottom boat tour.
+Spend the day exploring Cooper’s Island Nature Reserve, taking a sunset cocktail cruise from South Hampton, visiting the Unfinished Church, or discovering Bermuda’s underwater beauty on a glass-bottom boat tour.
 The wide array of shipwrecks around the island (those reefs are dangerous) makes for terrific diving and snorkeling.

-The capital city of Hamilton is also worth a visit while on the island!
-This historic city is home to many landmarks, such as Fort Hamilton, the Bermuda National Gallery, and the Bermuda Maritime Museum.
+The historic capital city of Hamilton is filled with museums and attractions such as Fort Hamilton, the Bermuda National Gallery, and the Bermuda Maritime Museum.